whoshere/drawit/drawit_readme.md

 ## Using drawit offline

-You can run drawit on your local computer by creating a new folder, say `drawit`,  adding the html file  `index.html`, the  javascript file
+You can run drawit on your local computer by creating a new empty folder, say `drawit`, and adding:

++ the html file  `index.html`,
++ the  javascript file `ashram_canvas_library_4.js`, and
-`ashram_canvas_library_4.js`, and the folder `PS` which contains the photoshop brushes.
++ the folder `PS` which contains all of drawit's photoshop brushes.

 If your browser cooperates, you shoud now be able to use drawit whenever you please by firing up the html!

-### An issue with google chrome
+__An issue with google chrome:__

 Some web browsers, notably google chrome --- but apparently not firefox or safari, --- object to the canvas's get-image-data method with the terse message in the console:

 > unable to get image data from canvas because the canvas has
 > been tainted by cross-origin data.

 If the console is not open, chrome will just give a silent messeage: no photoshop brush will work.
 See  <a href="http://stackoverflow.com/questions/9972049/cross-origin-data-in-html5-canvas">this</a> stackoverflow discussion for more details.
+ This is relevant to drawit because its photoshop paint brushes (but not its harmony paint brushes) need to access the brushes' image data.

  A workaround for the problem is to host canvas apps from a web-server.
-This is relevant to drawit because its photoshop paint brushes (but not its harmony paint brushes) need to access the brushes' image data.

-It should be noted that users who run drawit via github pages should not experience any problems even with google chrome.
+Thus users who run drawit via github pages should not experience any problems even with google chrome.
 Since i like google chrome and also like using drawit offline, my solution has been to  added a lightweight local server, `QuickPhp` by Zach Saw, to my windows computer.
 It works fine.